LOGIC0805/Snake/README.md

 # Snake
-Snake Game
-This is a simple Snake Game written by C.
+This is a simple Snake Game written in C.